Apeetha-Srinivasan/Restaurant_analysis/README.md

-# 🍽️ Zomato Restaurant Analysis & Rating Prediction
+# 🍽️ Restaurant Analysis & Rating Prediction

 ## 📌 Project Overview

-This project performs an exploratory data analysis and machine learning analysis on the Zomato restaurant dataset.
+This project performs an exploratory data analysis and machine learning analysis on the restaurant dataset.

 The project focuses on understanding restaurant characteristics such as **location, cuisine, pricing, customer votes, table booking, and online delivery**, and investigates their relationship with restaurant ratings.